A legal executive is a person who works as a trained assistant to a lawyer in a legal or quasi-legal environment.

 After consulting with those involved, the Law Society has signed a Memorandum of Understanding with the Open Polytechnic, initially for three years, which sees both organisations agreeing to work together to maintain standards of quality in teaching and moderation which meets the Law Society’s expectations and requirements.
 The Open Polytechnic can say that 'the New Zealand Law Society endorses its Diploma'.

-For questions regarding the Legal Executive qualification, please contact the Acting National Coordinator at the New Zealand Law Society:
+For questions regarding the Legal Executive qualification, please contact the New Zealand Law Society: